szstonelee/elephant_eye_c_plusplus/skip_list_performance_with_memory.md

 You can try other type like making key as string.
 When the key size grows and/or the Node is composed of the pair fields of key/value, the memory size of one node will grow and the effect of CPU cache will degrade.
 But from the above test cases, I am confident that the gap of the performances would be huge.

-So one way to optimize the performance of skip list is to reconstrut it totally again or partially if the latency of whole reconstruting is big.
+So one way to optimize the performance of skip list is to periodically reconstrut it totally again or partially if the latency of whole reconstruting is big.

 A new same baby is a better man, right?